 Why Most Meditation Advice Fails (And What Buddhism Gets Right)

-Three minutes later, you are thinking about an email you forgot to send.
-You are worrying about tomorrow's meeting.
-You are feeling frustrated because you cannot seem to quiet your thoughts.
+Most meditation advice tells you to sit down, close your eyes, breathe, and wait for the peace to arrive.
+Three minutes later you are replaying an email, worrying about tomorrow, and feeling frustrated because your thoughts will not stop.
 You open your eyes and conclude that you are simply bad at meditating.

 The Trap of Trying to Relax